scoulomb/docker-under-the-hood/container-under-the-hood-link-snat-dnat.md

 ````

 It has same IP as `docker0 gateway/default bridge/sudo docker inspect bridge` but is a different concept: https://megamorf.gitlab.io/2020/09/19/access-native-services-on-docker-host-via-host-docker-internal/
+What is used in open denon heos UI.

 ##### Evidences